Reba McEntire: 1984–1990: Breakthrough

 McEntire signed with MCA Records in 1984 and released her seventh studio album Just a Little Love.
-Harold Shedd was originally intended to produce the disc, however, McEntire rejected his desire for a country pop arrangement.
+Harold Shedd was originally intended to produce the disc, but McEntire rejected his desire for a country-pop arrangement.
 Instead, Norro Wilson produced the project.
-Despite spawning a top ten hit, McEntire was still dissatisfied with the record's production and the lack of control over material.
+Despite spawning a top-10 hit, McEntire was still dissatisfied with the record's production and the lack of control over material.
 Instead, she turned to MCA president Jimmy Bowen who suggested that she find her own songs to record.
 Accompanied by Don "Dirt" Lanier, McEntire spent several days listening to various songs from publishing companies.
-Eventually she found a song written by Harlan Howard titled "Somebody Should Leave" and a song by Jon Moffat titled "How Blue".
-Released as singles, they reached the number one spot on the country songs chart and later appeared on 1984's My Kind of Country.
-The collection also included several covers of classic country songs by Ray Price, Charley Pride and Connie Smith.
+Eventually, she found a song written by Harlan Howard titled "Somebody Should Leave" and a song by Jon Moffat titled "How Blue".
+Released as singles, they reached the number-one spot on the country songs chart and later appeared on 1984's My Kind of Country.
+The collection also included several covers of classic country songs by Ray Price, Charley Pride, and Connie Smith.
 AllMusic's William Ruhlmann gave the disc 4.5 stars.
 Billboard magazine described McEntire on the album as being "the finest woman country singer since Kitty Wells."
+United Press wrote that the album "represents a victory for McEntire.
+She has pulled in the reins of her career, regained control of her music and her life."
 The album became her breakthrough recording, leading McEntire to winning 1984's Female Vocalist of the Year accolade from the Country Music Association.
 Along with music by George Strait and Randy Travis, the album also brought forth a stylistic change in country towards traditional arrangements and sounds.

 Her next MCA album was 1985's Have I Got a Deal for You.
 The project followed the same traditional country format of its predecessor.
 It was produced by Jimmy Bowen, along with co-production credits from McEntire herself.
-The album 's title track reached the Billboard country top ten along with "Only in My Mind", a song composed by McEntire herself.
+The album's title track reached the Billboard country top 10 along with "Only in My Mind", a song composed by McEntire herself.
+Just a few months later, on October 19, McEntire performed the National Anthem at game one of the 1985 World Series.
 In February 1986, her ninth studio album was released named Whoever's in New England.
 On the record, McEntire and co-producer Jimmy Bowen mixed a traditional country style with a modern, contemporary sound.
-Author Kurt Wolff described the title track's production, as being "bigger and sentimentalism more obvious, even manipulative".
+Author Kurt Wolff described the title track's production as being "bigger and sentimentalism more obvious, even manipulative".
 Issued as the lead single, the title track peaked at number one on the Billboard country chart and won McEntire the Grammy Award for Best Female Country Vocal Performance.
 The album itself became her first to top the Billboard Country Albums survey. and later certified platinum by the Recording Industry Association of America for sales of one million copies.